 The first SOS Children’s Village in Grand Bassa County was opened in Juah Town.
 Juah Town is located 40 km inland from Liberia’s third-largest city Buchanan, in Grand Bassa County.
 But the story of SOS Children’s Village Juah Town has been eventful and fraught with difficulty: we initially started our work here in 1989, but due to the civil crisis which intensified in the country’s interior, Juah Town was no longer safe and the children were evacuated.

 As the result of the war, the village was damaged.
-In 2000, we were able to fully renovate all the buildings, and the first children move in.
+In 2000, we were able to fully renovate all the buildings and the first children move in.
 However, due to heavy fighting and the precarious situation in the region, the children’s village had to be evacuated once again in 2003.
-The children and SOS co-workers moved to the SOS Children’s Village in Monrovia, where they were safe until the end the end of the civil war.
+The children and SOS co-workers moved to the SOS Children’s Village in Monrovia, where they were safe until the end of the civil war.

 Negotiations for a peace deal in Liberia began in 2003, and in 2005 democratic elections were held.
 SOS Children’s Village Juah Town once again opened its doors in 2005 and has been supporting the local community and vulnerable children in the region uninterruptedly since then.